thomas-sittler/jekyll-now/_posts/2017-08-04-authority.md

 ---
 layout: post
-title: "Why don\'t we like arguments from authority?"
+title: "Why don't we like arguments from authority?"
 ---

 # A tension between bayesiansim and intuition